Gluten Free in Croatia 2025 – The Sightseeing Coeliac

 Where to stay: Dubrovnik

 On our trip with friends we stayed at The Hilton in Dubrovnik.
 This time we stayed further out on the coast as we had a car at Hotel Uvala.
 We would definitely return to this area and loved spending the morning exploring the seafront although I wouldn’t go out of my way to return to this particular hotel or go there for gluten free options.
-I will definitely look to try one of the Valamar hotels in Dubrovnik next time.

 Hvar

-We stayed on Hvar in 2013 and loved our time on the island.
 I don’t have any up to date recommendations, but Dalmatio is highly recommended on Find Me Gluten Free due to having a coeliac owner and it would be my first stop if I ever returned to Hvar.
+Korcula island is next for me on the bucket list for Croatia, I really want to stay on this Island!

 KrKa National Park